The big impact of small business: How Citizens is supporting local entrepreneurs to foster strong communities

 As demonstrated by the winners of the Small Business Community Champions, when talented, dedicated entrepreneurs receive the support to grow and nurture their ideas, the impact of their work can be felt throughout the community.
 But nurturing talent takes more than funding.

-At Citizens, we strive to empower small business owners and entrepreneurs to achieve their goals by delivering financial education trainings and resources that give them the tools and confidence to position them for long-term success.
+At Citizens, we strive to empower small business owners and entrepreneurs to achieve their goals by delivering financial education training and resources that give them the tools and confidence to position them for long-term success.

 In New York City, as the presenting sponsor of the Queens Night Market, Citizens promotes participation of local diverse entrepreneurs representing over 100 different countries by helping offset the cost of vendor fees.
 Working with the NYC Department of Small Business Services and other local agencies, our Business Banking and Marketing colleagues helped deliver free small business seminars for individuals and families interested in becoming vendors at the event or starting a business.
 The seminars covered topics such as branding and marketing, creating a viable business plan and industry and competitor analysis.